vsrikrish/environmental-systems-analysis/website/index.md

 * make decisions under uncertainty with stochastic and dynamic programming; and
 * explore trade-offs across competing objectives.

-@@colbox-red
-This course will use the [Julia](https://julialang.org) programming language.
+\note{This course will use the [Julia](https://julialang.org) programming language.
 No prior knowledge of Julia is required.
-@@
+}